abelshinabery/Out-of-the-Woods/Docs/README.md

 <a href="Sprint1/UserStories.md" target="_blank">User Stories</a>: Four short user stories with examples of how they would use the app, its basic functions and pages.
 This document uses examples from our user stories spreadsheet and demo to show four use cases of the Out of the Woods app.
 It briefly describes different situations for which a user may want to use the app, and different cases for how they interact with the various alert, contacts, and location functions.
 It will be used as we build the app to ensure we're implementing the core functions our future users need, and clarify how the different pages interact with each other.<br>
 <a href="Sprint1/JavaScript Accessibility.pdf" target="_blank">JavaScript Accessibility</a>: Research document from Mozilla and other resources on mobile accessibility, JavaScript, and CSS (but primarily JavaScript).
 An important supplement to read after the WAI research document.
 This research will be very important as we code our app in React Native during the next sprint.
 There are notes on important features we need to be careful to implement for our app specifically, and details on how screen readers work with different web elements.<br>
 <a href="Sprint1/ARIA Accessibility.pdf" target="_blank">ARIA Accessibility</a>: Research document from Mozilla and WAI resources on ARIA.
 ARIA provides ways to write accessible web applications, especially with JavaScript.
 However,this research shows that ARIA attributes may not be the best tools for our app.
 There are two reasons: (1) many features that ARIA enabled have since been implemented in HTML5, and (2) ARIA is still not fully optimized for mobile applications.
 We may still pull some individual tools from this research as we code the app in JS.<br>
-<a href="Sprint2/ButtonAccess.md" target="_blank">BigButton Accessibility Evalution</a>: Notes and suggestions for code changes to BigButton class to improve accessibility<br>
-Also created .gitignore for the project (in main repo level) to help us stay consistent with this more complex code base.